akka/akka/akka-docs/src/main/paradox/typed/interaction-patterns.md

 **Problems:**

  * If the inflow of messages is higher than the actor can process the inbox will fill up and can in the worst case cause the JVM crash with an `OutOfMemoryError`
- * If the message gets lost, we will not notice
+ * If the message gets lost, the sender will not know

 ## Request-Response